ItsDrike/dotfiles/README.md

 # Dotfiles

 These are my personal dotfiles.
-This also include an automated installer for certain packages (Arch Linux specific) and for putting the dotfiles in place.
-Source code for this automated script is in `src` directory, and the dotfiles are located in `home` and `root` directories respectively.
+They're split into `home/` and `root/` folders where the home folder holds all files that should be put directly into your `$HOME` directory, while all of the files in the root folder can be put directly into `/`

 You are highly adviced to first go through these dotfiles yourself and adjust them to your liking.